The school year has started and so has the influx of kid’s schoolwork! Do you already have a growing pile?

 Create a Temporary Display

 Rotate!
 During our after school snack, as new stuff comes in, I ask, “Which papers are you done with?”
 The girls help make decisions about what really matters.
 I encourage them to select the keepers.
-After we clean out their folders, we hang up their favorite to keep items together.
+After we clean out their folders, they hang up their favorite to keep items.
 This forces decisions about paper, but also reminds them that it’s okay to keep things they really love and enjoy.

 If you find yourself with a huge pile of paper you can’t keep up because you don’t have time every afternoon, a holding box might be a better option.